zawakin/promptogen/docs/en/docs/getting-started/format-prompt.md

  "summary": "This is a summary of the text.", "keywords": [
   "sample",
  "text",
  "summarize"
  ]
 }```

 Example 1:
 Input:
-text: "One sunny afternoon, a group of friends decided to gather at the nearby park to engage in various games and activities.
+text: "One sunny afternoon, a group of friends gathered at a nearby park to engage in various games and activities.
 They played soccer, badminton, and basketball, laughing and enjoying each other's company while creating unforgettable memories together."
 Output:
 ```json
 {